pallets/flask/docs/quickstart.rst

         return 'The about page'

 The canonical URL for the ``projects`` endpoint has a trailing slash.
 It's similar to a folder in a file system.
-If you access ``/projects`` - the URL without a trailing slash, Flask redirects you to the canonical URL with the trailing slash - ``/projects/``.
+If you access the URL without a trailing slash (``/projects``), Flask redirects you to the canonical URL with the trailing slash (``/projects/``).

 The canonical URL for the ``about`` endpoint does not have a trailing slash.
 It's similar to the pathname of a file.
-Accessing ``/about/`` - the URL with a trailing slash produces a 404 "Not Found" error.
+Accessing the URL with a trailing slash (``/about/``) produces a 404 "Not Found" error.
 This helps keep URLs unique for these resources, which helps search engines avoid indexing the same page twice.

 .. _url-building: